amisha004/Synchronous_Frequency_divider_with_Ring_Oscillator_as_clock/README.md

-# Synchronous Frequency Divider with Ring Oscillator as clock
+# Synchronous Frequency Divider with Ring Oscillator as clock circuit
 This repository presents the design of Synchronous Frequency Divider using Ring Oscillator and 3-bit synchronous counter as a mixed signal circuit.
 The Ring Oscillator is designed as an Analog circuit while the 3-bit Counter is designed as a digital circuit.